-Majority of the study area villages is not connected with major road and urban centre with all-weather road.
-Manually pulled rickshaw, tractors and animal drawn carts are the main transport facility for the villages though a few of the villages also have bus facility from nearest urban centre.
-Loharangi, Bariarpur and Kenduatanr villages are comparatively better connected to urban centres in this study area.
+Majority of the study area villages are connected with major road and urban centre with all-weather road.
+Manually pulled rickshaw, bicycle, motor cycle, tractor and vans are the main transport facility for the villages though a few of the villages also have bus facility from nearest urban centre.